Phani-TrainingPrograms/CDACC-HydDvOpsJul24/README.md

 ```
 wsl --install
 ```
-- U must restart the machine, then U can download the MSI file of the Docker from
+- U must restart the machine, then U can download the MSI file of the Docker from the Docker Website.
+- Install the Docker Desktop from the link https://www.docker.com/products/docker-desktop/